imper0502/eagle/keymaps/standard/readme.md

-# The standard keymap for seraph
+# The standard keymap for eagle